Node status outputs, among other information, cluster status variables.

-If another node starts first and bootstraps the cluster, then the most advanced node joins that cluster, performs full SST and receives an index file where some transactions are missed in comparison with index files it got before.
-That is why it is important to start the node that shut down last or to look at the cluster directory grastate.dat file to find the node with the
+If another node starts first and bootstraps the cluster, then the most advanced node joins that cluster, performs full SST and receives an index file where some transactions are missed in comparison with the index files it got before.
+That is why it is important to first start the node that which was shut down last or to look at the grastate.dat file to find the node with flag

-Node A disappears from the cluster due to crash or network failure.
+Node A disappears from the cluster due to a crash or a network failure.

-Nodes B and C try to reconnect to missed node A and after failure remove node A from the cluster.
-The cluster quorum is valid as 2 out of 3 nodes are running and the cluster works as usual.
+Nodes B and C try to reconnect to the missed node A and after a failure remove node A from the cluster.
+The cluster quorum is valid as 2 out of 3 nodes are running and the cluster keep working as usual.

-After node A restarts it will join the cluster automatically the same way as in Case 1.
+After node A is restarted it will join the cluster automatically the same way as in Case 1.

 Nodes A and B disappear.
 Node C is not able to form the quorum alone as 1 node is less than 1.5 (half of 3).
 So the cluster on node C is switched to non-primary state and node C rejects any write transactions with an error message.

-However, if both nodes A and B crashed or restarted due to power outage, someone should turn on primary component on the C node with a following statement:
+However, if both nodes A and B crashed or restarted due to power outage, someone should turn on primary component on the C node with the following statement:

 SET CLUSTER posts GLOBAL 'pc.bootstrap' = 1

 All nodes crashed.
-In this case the grastate.dat file at cluster directory is not updated and does not contain a valid sequence number
+In this case the grastate.dat file in the cluster directory is not updated and does not contain a valid sequence number

-If this happened, someone should find the most advanced node and start the server on it with the --new-cluster-force command line key.
+If this happens, someone should find the most advanced node and start the server on it with the --new-cluster-force command line key.
 All other nodes will start as usual as in Case 3).